From the little perks, such as free tea and coffee, to a workplace pension; do you know what employee benefits your company offers?

 How Much Will I Have To Pay?

 To start with, you will need to pay 1% of your pre-tax salary, each month.
 Your employer will then also contribute an equal amount.
-However, the amount both you and your employer are paying will gradually increase, so that 5% of your pre-tax earnings are paid into your pension by October 2018, with a further 3% paid by your employer.
+However, the amount both you and your employer are paying will gradually increase, so that 5% of your pre-tax earnings are paid into your pension, with a further 3% paid by your employer.

 Wider Employee Benefits